Skip to main content

 Overview

 The chart of accounts (COA) is the backbone of a company's bookkeeping system.
 Every financial transaction is recorded into one of the accounts in the COA, which are organized into five major categories: assets, liabilities, equity, revenue, and expenses.
-Each account is assigned a unique number and name.
+Each account is assigned a unique number and name that follows a standardized numbering convention.

 Example